 - Drama workshops exploring the themes of advocacy and leadership.

-- Worked with outside agencies, to represent other young people with Autism across projects.
+- Worked with outside agencies, to represent other young autistic people across different projects.

 - Created online content to teach other peers about autism.